nativvstudios/auroracss/README.md

 ## 🎨 Theme Customization

+### Using CSS Variables

-Aurora is designed to be customizable.
-Override the CSS variables to adapt the framework to your brand:
+You can override the CSS variables to adapt the framework to your brand:

 ```css
 :root {